Genesis of Scythian Culture

 Neporotiv ²².
 Excavetion ².
 Pit 10, burial #2 (KRUSHELNYTSKA L.I.
 1998: Photo 6.)

-However this rite in a crouched position on the side was not "spread", as written cited authors above, but it was long peculiar at Turks at the times of Pit culture, whose descendants were the Scythians-Bulgars.
+However this rite in a crouched position on the side was not "spread", as written cited authors above, but it was long peculiar at Turks at the times of Pit culture, whose descendants were the Bulgars.

 The impact of culture of Thracian Hallstatt (especially Trans-Carpathian) on the early Scythian culture, which were spoken and continue to be spoken by experts (ARTAMONOV M.I., 1974: 93, ROMANCHUK ALEXEY.
 2004: 383), is easier to explain just by its origin in the upper reaches of the Dniester River.

 V. Ilyinski and A.Terenozhkin as supporters of Central Asian origin of Scythian culture, contradicted themselves when they said that the earliest relics of the Early-Iron Age on the Left-Bank Ukraine were settlements and burial-places of the second stage of the Chornolis culture.
 Their uprising was caused due to the migration of the population from the right bank of the Dnieper in the late 9th or the early 8th cent BC, and later the local variation of the Scythian culture was created on this basis.
-The rest of the territory of Left-Bank Forest-Steppe, according these scholars, was settled later, at the beginning of the first half of the 6th cent BC, and Scythian sites appeared here already in a fully formed shape after the Scythian's come-back from the presumed raids to the Near East (IL'INSKAYA V.A., TERENOZHKIN A.I.
+The rest of the territory of Left-Bank Forest-Steppe, according these scholars, was settled later, at the beginning of the first half of the 6th cent BC, and Scythian sites appeared here already in a fully formed shape after the come-back of the Scythians from the presumed raids to the Near East (IL'INSKAYA V.A., TERENOZHKIN A.I.
 1983: 366)

 The view that the Scythian culture in the territory of Western Ukraine was brought by aliens from somewhere in the steppes is prevailing among scientists.
 It is even supposed that there were possible penetration of these carriers of Scythian culture to the territory of present-day Hungary (POPOVYCH.
 I. 1993: 282).
 This idea looks strange, if you pay attention to the fact that the latest site of Scythian culture in the village of Lahodiv (near the city of Lviv) is dated back to the 5th century B.C., and a chronological gap follows until the 1st century B.C. when the period of Lipetsk culture begins (KRUSHELNYTSKA L. 1993-2, 238).
 Paying attention to this, L. Krushelnitska draws the such conclusion: p>